 Proper inlet design distributes gas flow evenly and eliminates abrasion issues, which cause holes in the bags and increased emissions.

-A steel, air-tight housing and hopper, free of shelves or other particle accumulation areas, equipped with level and temperature measurement devices is recommended to prevent hazardous conditions.
-To avoid buildup of combustible materials, hopper walls should be designed with a minimum angle of 70 degrees from horizontal.
+Steel, air-tight housing and hopper, free of shelves or other particle accumulation areas, equipped with level and temperature measurement devices is recommended to prevent hazardous conditions.
+To avoid a buildup of combustible materials, hopper walls should be designed with a minimum angle of 70 degrees from horizontal.

 A lack of insulation can result in moisture and accumulation of combustible dust.
 When petcoke is used this can also result in the increased formation of sulfuric acid and eventual corrosion of the dust collector.